sifi727/TripCo/team/sprint2.md

 ## Plan

+*We are planning to implement five epics for sprint 2.
+Two of the epics are specifically designed to enhance user experience.
+These enhancements include the adoption of user-defined distance units for calculation of trip distances and the display of a map and an itinerary for an associated trip for the user.*
 *An introductory paragraph describing what you expect to accomplish this sprint with a list of epics that will achieve the goal.*

 * *## epic title: description*